alexprotom/rust-dicom-station/README.md

 ```

 512 × 512, 0.977 mm in-plane, 3 mm slices, 396 mm of coverage; ROIs are cord,
-both lungs, heart, esophagus, carina, lymph node, tumor and four implanted
+both lungs, heart, esophagus, carina, lymph node (`LN`), tumor and four
+implanted gold fiducial markers, plus a vertebra contour that exists only on
-gold fiducial markers (`_c00` / `_c50` suffix = breathing phase).
-Both series
+phase 000 — hence 13 vs 12 ROIs (`_c00` / `_c50` suffix = breathing phase).
-share one Study Instance UID and one Frame of Reference, so they load as
+Both series share one Study Instance UID and one Frame of Reference, so they
-inhale/exhale of the same study:
+load as inhale/exhale of the same study:

 ```
 cargo run --release -- example_data/lung_p1_4DCT_phase_000 example_data/lung_p1_4DCT_phase_050